 So, compression is a fact of life.
 Fancy computers squeeze all the unnecessary ones and zeros out of that video stream, and believe it or not it’s possible to cut the size of that video stream by about 85% without seeing a big difference.
 However, when you try to make it smaller than that, there are bound to be tradeoffs.
 Your Blu-ray disc at 38Mbps is going to look insanely awesome, while Netflix at 6Mbps is going to look less so.

 One of the problems with overcompressing the signal is that areas without a lot of detail get really poorly treated.
 Take a look at the image of the antenna above.
-Most of the image is fairly low in detail, so in order to preserve the detail in the connector, the background and the face of the antenna are severely overcompressed.
+Most of the image is fairly low in detail.
+That means in order to preserve the detail in the connector, the computer will severely overcompress the background and the face of the antenna.
 Instead of a smooth transition you see a series of irregular bands.

 Because most people don’t see detail in very dark areas, there can be a lot of macroblocking in the shadow parts of an image.
 So, you may see some improvement through properly calibrating your TV, but that’s all you should expect.
-Often times TVs are set so that the shadow areas are too light or too dark.
-Inexpensive televisions with relatively narrow viewing angles also make macroblocking look worse because they make it possible to see highlight and shadow areas that wouldn’t otherwise be visible.
+Often times, using the default TV settings will lead to shadow areas are too light or too dark.
+Inexpensive televisions with relatively narrow viewing angles also make macroblocking look worse.
+It’s not intentional.
+It’s just that they make it possible to see highlight and shadow areas that wouldn’t otherwise be visible.

 There are a number of AI-based filters that can remove this sort of artifact from photos.
 Adobe Photoshop has some excellent filters for removing this kind of artifact from still images.
 There are similar things for moving images but even today’s most powerful computers can’t do it in real time.
 Eventually it will be possible to do something like this with your phone, of course.
 That’s still a while off.
 For now it’s pretty much for broadcasters.